hypernumbers/hypernumbers-manual/contents/vixo-functions/layout-and-display/html-alert.rst

 =============== ================================================================
 Argument        Description
 =============== ================================================================
-``WxH``         Specifies the number of rows and columns in which to autofill
+``WxH``         Specifies the size of the box in terms of the number of rows and
-                the graph results e.g. 5x10 will result in a graph displaying across 5 rows and 10 columns relative to the cell where the function is input.
+                columns

 ``Style``       Specifies the style of the display box as an integer: